Lovin' You

-"Lovin' You" is a song recorded by American singer Minnie Riperton from her second studio album, Perfect Angel (1974).
-It was written by Riperton and Richard Rudolph, produced by Rudolph and Stevie Wonder, and released as the album's fourth single on January 18, 1975.
+"Lovin' You" is a song recorded by American singer-songwriter Minnie Riperton from her second studio album, Perfect Angel (1974).
+It was written by Riperton and her husband, Richard Rudolph, produced by Rudolph and Stevie Wonder, and released as the album's third single on November 29, 1974 by Epic Records.
 The song peaked at number one on the US Billboard Hot 100 on April 5, 1975.
 Additionally, it reached number two on the UK Singles chart, and number three on the Billboard R&B chart.
 In the US, it ranked number 13 on the Billboard Year-End Hot 100 singles of 1975.

-On April 8, 1975, "Lovin' You" was certified Gold in the United States by the RIAA for sales in excess of 1,000,000 units.
-It was also certified Silver in the UK by BPI on May 1, 1975, for sales of 250,000 units.
+On April 8, 1975, "Lovin' You" was certified gold in the United States by the RIAA for sales in excess of 1,000,000 units.
+It was also certified silver in the UK by BPI on May 1, 1975, for sales of 250,000 units.

 Background

 Richard Rudolph began composing "Lovin' You" in 1971, while he and Riperton were living in Chicago.
 The couple later moved to Florida, where work on the song continued after their daughter was born in 1972.
 Riperton developed the final melody, while Rudolph wrote the lyrics and the bridge.

 Riperton was offered a contract with Epic Records a few years later, and the couple moved to Los Angeles to record the album Perfect Angel.
 When Epic asked Riperton whom she wanted to produce the album, she named Stevie Wonder.
 Wonder, by then one of the biggest names in American popular music, was a fan of Riperton's work, and agreed to the collaboration.

 However, Wonder was signed to Motown Records; so to avoid contract conflicts he was credited under the pseudonym "El Toro Negro", Spanish for "Black Bull", as Wonder's astrological sign is Taurus.
 For the same reason, Wonder only agreed to be a producer for the project as co-producer along with Rudolph, resulting in the production company Scorbu Productions being created specifically for the project.